Post last updated: November 2017

-We see a lot of questions in forums and blog comments asking ‘which citation service is best?’
-So we thought we’d provide a useful resource that compares six popular citation services and list the pros and cons of each.
+We see a lot of questions in forums and blog comments asking ‘which citation service is best?’ so we thought we’d provide a useful resource that compares six popular citation services and list the pros and cons of each.
 Those looking to compare, for example, Moz Local pricing and Yext pricing, have come to the right place.

 It goes without saying that I have included our own Citation Building Service ‘CitationBurst’ in this list.
-I have tried to remain impartial and give a genuine, unbiased view of each service using the information I have available to me through our own trials and from feedback from others who have used other services and reported back to me.
+I have tried to remain impartial and give a genuine, unbiased view of each service using the information I have available to me through our own trials and from feedback from others who have reported back to me after using these services.

 We will publish all* comments made on this post so that service providers, customers and readers can share their comments and advice as well.
 This way our readers will get maximum value from this resource.

 *Caveat: Any comments which are purely self-promotional or link-grabbing will be deleted.